upf-gti/performs/docs/IntegrationGuide.md

                     amount: 1,
                     lexeme: "ARCH"
                 }]`**
-            } - Array of BML or SiGML Instructions
+            } - Optional.
+Array of BML or SiGML Instructions